-6 Power to hear accused through television links
+6 Power to hear accused through television links9

-In any proceedings for an offence, the Court may, with the consent of the accused, direct that the accused shall be treated as being present at the proceedings if, during the proceedings, the accused is in prison or otherwise in detention and, either by way of a live television link or by another means, he or she is able to see and hear the Court and he or she is able also to be seen and heard by the Court.
+- (1) In any proceedings for an offence, the Court may, with the consent of the accused, direct that the accused shall be treated as being present at the proceedings if, during the proceedings, either by way of a live television link or by another means, he or she is able to see and hear the Court and he or she is able also to be seen and heard by the Court. - (2) Notwithstanding paragraph (1), in any hearing before the start of a trial, the Court may, after hearing representations from the parties and without requiring the consent of the accused, direct that the accused shall be treated as being present in the Court if, during that hearing, either by way of a live television link or otherwise, the accused is able to see and hear the Court and to be seen and heard by the Court. - (3) For the purposes of paragraph (2) "the start of a trial" means the first hearing at which the prosecution adduces evidence to prove its case.
+12